Difference Between Cover Letter and Letter of Interest

 3. A cover letter is only used by job applicants.
 On the other hand, any contractor, vendor, or lender can also write a letter of interest to a company.

-4. The purpose of a cover letter is to highlight the job-oriented skills and to grab the attention of the hiring authority for a specific post.
+4. The purpose of a cover letter is to highlight job-oriented skills and grab the hiring authority’s attention for a specific post.
 On the other hand, a letter of interest states the interest of a sender to work for a company.

 5. A cover letter is also known as an application letter.
 On the other hand, a letter of interest is also known as an inquiry letter or prospecting letter.